cvanaret/Uno/interfaces/Python/README.md

 ## Uno

-Uno is a solver for nonlinearly constrained optimization that unifies Lagrange-Newton (essentially **SQP** and **interior-point**) methods.
+`unopy` is the Python interface of Uno, a C++ solver for nonlinearly constrained optimization that unifies Lagrange-Newton (essentially **SQP** and **interior-point**) methods.
-It breaks them down into a set of common building blocks (e.g., strategies to compute descent directions and techniques to enforce globalization).
+It breaks them down into a set of common building blocks such as constraint reformulation, step computation, and globalization.
-`unopy` is Uno's Python interface.

 ## Example